 Part-patio bar, part-food truck, Domo Alley-Gato is Saukam’s spot for the perfect snack after day drinking or before a night out.
 Her go-to?
 The Katsu Curry with Gyukotsu beef stock, pork cutlet, shredded cabbage and Japanese Worcestershire sauce.

-Mezcal and homemade masa reign supreme at East Austin’s Mexican-inspired Suerte.
-Come for “Lucky Hour” every night from 5-6pm for $5 “Snackcidents,” but stay for the heartier specialties—from goat barbacoa with bacon bean puree and mint sorrel yogurt to carne asada with oak-grilled wagyu, heirloom black beans and radish salsa.
+Mezcal and homemade masa reign supreme at East Austin’s Mexican restaurant, Suerte.
+Come for “Lucky Hour” happy hour every night from 5-6pm for $5 small plates dubbed “Snackcidents,” but stay for the heartier specialties—from goat barbacoa with bacon bean puree and mint sorrel yogurt to carne asada with oak-grilled wagyu, heirloom black beans and radish salsa.
+A true testament to the fact that everything tastes better when snug inside a tortilla.
+With avocado.

 14. L’Oca D’Oro

 There’s pasta, and then there’s L’Oca D’Oro’s pasta homemade from local, heirloom, freshly milled grains.
-Whether you treat yourself to their 5-course pasta tasting menu or opt for the prix fixe “Dinner Series” menu celebrating different regional Italian flavors, you can’t go wrong.
+Whether you treat yourself to their 5-course pasta tasting menu or opt for the prix fixe “Dinner Series” menu celebrating different regional Italian/Mediterranean flavors, you can’t go wrong with this tried-and-true dining experience for any special occasion (or, ya know, an ordinary Tuesday).

 Take note, wine-os: Bufalina has, in Saukam’s opinion, one of the best wine lists in the city—with a pretty stellar Neapolitan pizza to boot.
 For something a tad less traditional, try their harissa pizza with broccoli, cauliflower, salsa verde, pickled onion and peanuts.